 The answer depends on what you are looking for.
 A good place to start is by considering the types of edits that need to be done and how much time will be spent with your manuscript.

 Structural book editing costs more than copyediting or proofreading because it takes longer and involves reading through every sentence to ensure consistency throughout the work.
-It also requires an expert eye and some technical knowledge about grammar, punctuation, and other issues like plot structure – things which many people might not even notice but could potentially throw off your readers!
+It also requires an expert eye and some technical knowledge about grammar, punctuation, and other issues like plot structure – things that many people might not even notice but could potentially throw off your readers!
 However, if there are only a few errors, these can typically be corrected during copyediting rather than structural editing.

 A developmental edit would focus on script improvements, expansion and content level issues.
 Advanced editing starts around $40 per 1K words but depends heavily on the author’s goals and the work that needs to be done.